dxatscale/sfpowerkit/README.md

   -e, --encoding=encoding                         [default:utf8] Diff file encoding
   -r, --revisionfrom=revisionfrom                 Base revision from where diff is to be generated, required if diff file is ommited
-  -t, --revisionto=revisionto                     [default:HEAD]Target revision to generate the diff
+  -t, --revisionto=revisionto                     [default:HEAD]Target revision to generate the diff -x, --adddestructive                            If set to true, the command will also generate a destructiveChangePost.xml file in the output folder.

   --json                                          format output as json --loglevel=(trace|debug|info|warn|error|fatal)  [default: warn] logging level for this command invocation